foldda/charian/README.md

 Charian uses the new, schemaless RDA format[^1] in its encoding, and can be used for serializing arbitrary data without a pre-established data model or schema.
 Being schemaless, Charian is most suitable for building flexible and dynamic data exchange between independent programs, using only common data transport methods and protocols, as opposed to the conventional approaches that require dedicated custom pipelines that are built for specific applications and data models.

-Charian's generic, one-size-fits-all approach gives it many advantages over conventional serialization systems and methods, such as being -
+Charian's unique, one-size-fits-all approach gives it many advantages over conventional serialization systems and methods, such as being -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
 The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.